Legal Advice for Filing for Divorce — 1,622 results

 Written by attorney Howard M Lewis, over 4 years ago.
 STAFF PICK

 Ideally, both parties in a divorce are satisfied with the terms of their final divorce decree.
 Unfortunately, this is not always the case, especially in a contentious divorce.
 When one... more

-Written by attorney Kenneth M Keith, almost 2 years ago.
+Written by attorney Kenneth M Keith, about 2 years ago.
 STAFF PICK

 Preparation is the key to get ready for everything in life, and so it is also with divorce.
 So many times one of the first things we hear from potential clients is "I have no idea where to... more

 Written by attorney Annaluisa Padilla, about 6 years ago.
 STAFF PICK

 Determine if You Qualify to File Joint Summary Dissolution You and your spouse would qualify if you: